 Federal courts do not require anyone to provide any sensitive information in a telephone call.
 Most contact between a federal court and a prospective juror will be through the U.S. Mail, and any phone contact by real court officials will not include requests for social security numbers, credit card numbers, or any other sensitive information.

-To watch the below video on Juror Fraud, click the link below:
+Watch the below video on Juror Fraud below:

 Jury duty is a vital civic responsibility and should be taken seriously by all citizens.
 However, it is a crime for anyone to falsely represent himself or herself as a federal court official.
 The federal judiciary takes seriously such an offense.